prasoondev/Ketchup/README.md

 To run the server, run node server.js with the directory where all the files are stored.

 ### Admin Login Details
 username: admninadmin
 password: Abcd1234@

+### Notes
+- Use admin credentials to login
+- Using the register command crashes the server which will be fixed in Milestone 2.